ahotchkin/ahotchkin.github.io/_posts/2020-11-01-how_katie_couric_inspired_my_react_redux_project.markdown

 2. Add to store
 3. Build action creator

-Using Exercises as an example, there were a few things I wanted to accomplish overall: I wanted to set a user’s exercises on login and clear a user’s exercises on logout, in addition to allowing a user to add, update, and delete exercises from the database.
+Using Exercises as an example, there were a few things I wanted to accomplish: I wanted to set a user’s exercises on login and clear a user’s exercises on logout, in addition to allowing a user to add, update, and delete exercises from the database.
 That's a lot to think about all at once, so I took it one step at a time, starting with building a reducer:

 ```
 //src/reducers/exercises.js